fluxcd/flux/site/using.md

 fluxctl policy --controller=default:deployment/helloworld --tag-all='semver:*'
 ```

-This will also affect the way flux determines the newest image tag
+Using a semver filter will also affect how flux sorts images, so
-by looking at the newest version instead of image creation date.
+that the higher versions will be considered newer.

 ## Actions triggered through `fluxctl`